About the review

 Discussion paper

 A discussion paper has been developed to explain the purpose of the Act.
 The Paper provides a summary of the outcomes of the last review, and an overview of what policies and legislation have changed.
-It also poses questions for you to consider when providing feedback to help shape the review.

 The Department of State Growth will manage your personal information in accordance with the Personal Information Protection Act 2004 (Tas).